letFlavinho/Guia-CSS/README.md

       font-size: 10px; /* px significa "pixels": o tamanho da fonte base é agora de 10 pixels */
       font-family: "Open Sans", sans-serif; /* este deve ser o nome da fonte que você obteve no Google Fonts */ }

+Today i am very grateful to learn all about the 'position' tool in css, with this tool you can make for example a menu that overlaps the top of the page, or the position you prefer, until the end of it.
+With just this you can make your design very responsive and helpful for the user.
+    html

+    .menu-fixed{
+	    width: 100%;
+	    height:200px;
+	    background: #069;
+	    position: fixed; /* o item em questão fica fixo na tela até o final da página*/

+    }
+    .box{
+	    width: 100%;
+        height: 1400px;
+	    background:green;
+    }

+In this example we can see an div that correspond with a menu that overlaps the rest of the page, in this case the menu is always there in case you wanna go somewhere else